More Cool Things You Can Do With a Sharpie.

 - Use your Sharpie to color it with light steady strokes.

-- Your completed project will look like it is stitched!
+- Your completed project will look like it has actually been stitched!

-How to Cross Stich with a SharpieClick thumbnail to view full-size
+How to Cross Stitch With a SharpieClick thumbnail to view full-size

 Sharpie Clothespin Project